 The FireFish lights the way to a new future and vision for our city and region — where the arts and artists join with the community to help lead us into an new era of innovation, creativity and entrepreneurship.

-Cited as the latest example of “art as catalyst for civic rebirth” by the Cleveland Plain Dealer editorial board, the first Festival, held last September, drew 10,000 attendees.
+Cited as the latest example of “art as catalyst for civic rebirth” by the Cleveland Plain Dealer editorial board, the first Festival, held September in 2015, drew 10,000 attendees.
 The excitement of this unique event with its performances in unexpected places and percussion parade culminating in the burning of the ceremonial fish was built upon this year, with extended hours, additional venues, and a wider array of exciting performances, inventive visual art installations; fire performers; and more…transforming Lorain’s downtown urban landscape into a fiery and dynamic artistic experience that engaged all of the senses.

-According to Executive Director James Levin, “Our 2016 event was bigger, better and even more exciting than last years’ FireFish Festival, which provided a glimpse of what is possible in the reimagining of downtown Lorain as a dynamic, artistic mecca.
+According to Executive Director James Levin, “Our 2016 event was bigger, better and even more exciting than last years’ FireFish Festival, which provided a glimpse of what is possible in the re imagining of downtown Lorain as a dynamic, artistic mecca.
 Despite being a day full of rain, thousands of visitors were engaged and entranced by extraordinary arts experiences.
 We hope this highly acclaimed, unforgettable one-of-a-kind annual arts festival will continue to attract thousands of new visitors to this Northeastern Ohio hidden gem on the water.”